-Antibiotics are commonly prescribed for treating bacteria-causing acne (though are often met with mixed criticism) and while zinc certainly isn't a replacement for antibiotics in the big picture, for acne, it's a much better treatment option.
+Antibiotics are commonly prescribed for treating bacteria-causing acne (though they're often met with mixed criticism), and while zinc certainly isn't a replacement for antibiotics in the big picture, for acne, it's a much better treatment option.
 Says Patel, "Antibiotics are generally used in moderate to severe acne, and their efficacy seems to be due to anti-inflammatory effects as well as antibacterial properties.
 They are not as utilized in the treatment of acne in my clinic, as they should not be used for long periods, and the underlying causes of acne can be treated in other ways.
 Four things cause acne: follicular occlusion, oil production, growth of an organism in clogged oily pores, and inflammation.
 When we get rid of two of these four factors, we cannot make acne anymore.
 Zinc addresses all four factors above; antibiotics only help with two.
 Visha Skincare Advanced Purifying Cleanser addresses all four of these factors."

 Patel says that side effects associated with zinc in topical form are nominal and that it's generally "well-tolerated."
 The main issue with using zinc topically is that, while not targeted for treating acne, if zinc is applied to the skin in zinc oxide form (commonly used as a physical sunscreen), then it can hinder the absorption of other products.
 "It can be quite thick and occlusive, preventing other skincare products from working," says Patel.